 Guests will present their learning-by-doing sessions during this period.
+Scouts have the responsibility during this portion of the team meeting to make sure they are participating in learning by doing sessions, and not simply listening to a presentation.

 Did and Do (approximately 10-15 minutes)